misiektoja/spotify_monitor/docs/troubleshooting.md

 - **Verbose mode (`--verbose`)** adds occasional state changes, a line naming where each delivered alert went and a complete startup summary without private values.
 Set `DELIVERY_CONFIRMATIONS = False` to keep verbose mode without those delivery lines
 - **Debug mode (`--debug`)** adds sanitized request flow, scheduling details and internal diagnostics

 Either mode also expands the startup summary with the detected install method and the names of the secrets that came from the dotenv file, the environment or the configuration file.
 Secret values never appear.
+The same view names the webhook service alerts go to and the mail server that sends them, with the recipient address masked.
+It also reports whether the delivery confirmations are printed and the process id, Python version and operating system the run is on.

 Start with `--doctor`.
 If the suggested fix does not resolve the issue, retry with `--debug` and include only sanitized output when opening a GitHub issue.